The benefits of consolidating debt

 To reduce the risks, find out the total cost of consolidating before signing up.
 Shopping around and reading all the fine print helps.

-For someone with a number of loans that charge high interest rates — like a car loan at 15% or a credit card at 19% — it could be cheaper to pay those off by increasing the mortgage.
+If you’re a homeowner with a number of loans that charge high interest rates – like a car loan at 15% or a credit card at 19% – it could be cheaper to pay those off by increasing your mortgage.

 To make this work you’d need to increase your repayments so that the mortgage payoff date stays the same.
 Just remember that because the new lending is being paid off over a longer period, the total you pay back will be higher.

 The best option is to make the mortgage repayments the same as the total repayments for all your loans.
 Then because mortgage interest rates are lower, you’ll pay the total off quicker.